Asset Management Policy

 Asset Retirement Standard

 The information resource owner determines when an asset is no longer needed or is obsolete and can be retired.
-If the asset to be replaced/retired supports mandatory legal and regulatory requirements of critical business processes, the information resource owner must ensure that any replacement asset can support these processes before the current asset is retired.
+If the asset to be replaced/retired supports mandatory legal and regulatory requirements of critical business processes, the asset owner must validate that any replacement asset continues to meet the business, legal, or regulatory requirements supported by the original asset before the original asset is retired.

 Before retiring/replacing any asset that retains data, data retention requirements for all data stored or managed by that asset must be reviewed, and a plan for complying with all applicable data retention requirements must be developed and executed.
 This is particularly important for assets that manage data subject to legal/regulatory scrutiny.
 Any data subject to data retention requirements must be migrated to an appropriate destination and tested for appropriateness, completeness, accessibility and retrievability from the destination before the original data is deleted from the original asset as part of the system retirement process.